sbaltodano/dsc-phase-1-project/GRP4_README.md

  **-** What other metrics determine success aside from Profits and R.O.I.
 What affect does a movie's ratings or the number of times it has been viewed?

 **-** We might not have had enough data to draw any correlation between director choice and a film's success.
 It may be interesting to gather more data and create a director profile dataset showing their performance.
 Perhaps, we could provide a suggested list of potential directors for Microsoft's new movie studio.

+**-** What are other key metrics and characteristics of top grossing movies have a direct impact on profit and R.O.I.?

+**-** What is the threshold for the dimishing rate of return on production budgets?

 ### Repository Structure